nfdi4plants/nfdi4plants.github.io/src/content/news/2021-03-09-DataPLANT-presented-at-E-Science-Tage.md

 ---
 date: 2021-03-09
 title: DataPLANT presented at E-Science-Tage
 preview-text: Once again, the E-Science Days were acomplete success.
 In addition to the other fortunate consortia that have successfully mastered the first round of funding, we were also present with numerous contributions.
+Benedikt Venn used his poster to explain what an ARC (Annotated Research Context) actually is.
+Jens Krüger, one of the co-speakers of DataPLANT went in his tech talk into more detail about the Metadata ToolChain, which is offered by DataPLANT up to now.
+Furthermore, our speaker Dirk ...
 ---

 Once again, the E-Science Days were acomplete success.
 In addition to the other fortunate consortia that have successfully mastered the first round of funding, we were also present with numerous contributions.
-Benedikt Venn [@BenediktVenn](https://twitter.com/BenediktVenn) used his poster to explain what an ARC (Annotated Research Context)  actuall is.
+Benedikt Venn [@BenediktVenn](https://twitter.com/BenediktVenn) used his poster to explain what an ARC (Annotated Research Context) actually is.

 [![Annotated Research Context](../../images/News-Items/DataPLANT-ARC-EST-kl.png "Annotated Research Context"){width=60%}](https://heibox.uni-heidelberg.de/d/0be3b8d9bda24aa09629/files/?p=%2FPoster%2FFostering%20the%20democratization%20of%20research%20data%20by%20using%20the%20Annotated%20Research%20Context%20(ARC)%20as%20practical%20implementation.pdf)

-Jens Krüger, one of the co-speakers of DataOLANT went in his tech talk into more detail about the Metadata ToolChain, which is offered by DataPLANT up to now.
+Jens Krüger, one of the co-speakers of DataPLANT went in his tech talk into more detail about the Metadata ToolChain, which is offered by DataPLANT up to now.

 ![Metadata Toolchain](../../images/News-Items/Metadata-Toolchain.png "Metadata Toolchain"){width=60%}